 The hostel is a converted farmhouse and set in a stunning location, nestled beneath the rocky Carn Llidi and Carnedd-Lleithr and close to the Blue Flag beach at Whitesands Bay – known as a great surfing beach.
 It truly is a rural retreat, pretty much as far west as you can go in Wales with breathtaking bays, beaches and hills.

 Unlike St. David himself I can’t guarantee we’ll refrain from eating meat or drinking beer, but we’re sure to have a wonderful time.
-So don’t be down, cast off all those thoughts about Blue Monday and come along to join friends and a warm welcome at St. David’s.
+So don’t be down, cast off all those thoughts about the busy month ahead and come along to join friends and a warm welcome at St. David’s.

 What to bring